jessicaschmilovich/Smart-Personal-Journal/README.md

 MoodLog.java: Logs mood (sentiment) results to a separate file

-Quotes.java: Generates random motivational quotes
+Quotes.java: Generates a random motivational quote based on the detected mood

 SentimentAnalyzer.java: Analyzes sentiment using OpenNLP